debops/debops/docs/organizational-structure.rst

 Project Leader
 --------------

-The DebOps Project Leader is selected from the group of Deveopers.
-He has the last word in any issues that arise withing the project and his decisions are final.
+The DebOps Project Leader is selected from the group of Developers.
+He/she has the last word in any issues that arise withing the project and his decisions are final.
 The Leader creates the version tags in the ``git`` repositories signed by his/her GPG key.